research-ag/icrc-84/icrc-84.md

 ## Tracked balance

 It was said above that `deposit_inc` returned by `notify` is the difference in deposit balance relative to the last known (= "tracked") deposit balance.
-The tracked deposit balance can be queried alongside with the credit with the `icrc84_query` method described above which returned a record field
+The tracked deposit balance can be queried by the `icrc84_query` method described above whose return type contains a record field

 ```candid
 tracked_deposit : opt Amount;